Tracey Sheldon MSc, UKCP - Psychotherapy And Counselling

 Talking about our experiences, thoughts and feelings which are impacting our life can be the first step to understanding ourselves more and where we begin to make change.
 I fully appreciate this may be a daunting prospect and to support this, I offer empathy and a safe, non-judgemental space to explore together patterns and themes in your life, both past and present which may be causing you difficulty.

-I have experience working with a range of issues such as anxiety, depression, trauma (including PTSD), bereavement and loss, abuse, conflict, childhood issues and relationship difficulties.
+I have experience working with a range of issues such as anxiety, depression, low mood, stress, trauma (including PTSD), bereavement and loss, abuse, conflict, childhood issues and relationship difficulties.

 Training, qualifications & experience